Many resources exist for those who potentially need legal help.

 These programs help batterers understand the negative impact of their abuse on their victims and children.
 Batterers are taught about non-abusive behavior and are encouraged to treat their partners with respect.

-For more information, visit the MA Dept of Public Health
+For more information, visit the Massachusetts Department of Public Health webpage.

 Center for Restorative Justice - Suffolk University, Boston, MA

 The Center for Restorative Justice at Suffolk University is a community-engaged academic center committed to the promotion of restorative justice practices, principles, and values in New England.